Unification of Italy: Capture of Rome

 In July 1870, the Franco-Prussian War began.
 In early August, the French Emperor Napoleon III recalled his garrison from Rome, thus no longer providing protection to the Papal State.
 Widespread public demonstrations illustrated the demand that the Italian government take Rome.
 The Italian government took no direct action until the collapse of the Second French Empire at the Battle of Sedan.
 King Victor Emmanuel II sent Count Gustavo Ponza di San Martino to Pius IX with a personal letter offering a face-saving proposal that would have allowed the peaceful entry of the Italian Army into Rome, under the guise of offering protection to the pope.
 The Papacy, however, exhibited something less than enthusiasm for the plan:

-The Italian Army, commanded by General Raffaele Cadorna, crossed the papal frontier on 11 September and advanced slowly toward Rome, hoping that a peaceful entry could be negotiated.
+The Royal Italian Army, commanded by General Raffaele Cadorna, crossed the Papal frontier on 11 September and advanced slowly toward Rome, hoping that a peaceful entry could be negotiated.
 The Italian Army reached the Aurelian Walls on 19 September and placed Rome under a state of siege.
 Although now convinced of his unavoidable defeat, Pius IX remained intransigent to the bitter end and forced his troops to put up a token resistance.
 On 20 September, after a cannonade of three hours had breached the Aurelian Walls at Porta Pia, the Bersaglieri entered Rome and marched down Via Pia, which was subsequently renamed Via XX Settembre.
 Forty-nine Italian soldiers and four officers, and nineteen papal troops, died.
 Rome and Latium were annexed to the Kingdom of Italy after a plebiscite held on 2 October.
 The results of this plebiscite were accepted by decree of 9 October.

-Initially the Italian government had offered to let the pope keep the Leonine City, but the Pope rejected the offer because acceptance would have been an implied endorsement of the legitimacy of the Italian kingdom's rule over his former domain.
+Initially the Italian government had offered to let the pope keep the Leonine City under the Law of Guarantees, but the pope rejected the offer because acceptance would have been an implied endorsement of the legitimacy of the Italian kingdom's rule over his former domain.
 Pius IX declared himself a prisoner in the Vatican, although he was not actually restrained from coming and going.
-Rather, being deposed and stripped of much of his former power also removed a measure of personal protection—if he had walked the streets of Rome he might have been in danger from political opponents who had formerly kept their views private.
+Rather, being deposed and stripped of much of his former power also removed a measure of personal protection—if he had walked the streets of Rome, he might have been in danger from political opponents who had formerly kept their views private.
 Officially, the capital was not moved from Florence to Rome until July 1871.

 Historian Raffaele de Cesare made the following observations about Italian unification: